By Shoshana Nock, O.D.

 - Other eye conditions such as retinal detachment, eye tumors, eye inflammations, and severe nearsightedness may also trigger glaucoma.

 How Glaucoma Is Diagnosed

-A complete eye exam is the only way to determine whether or not you have glaucoma.
+A complete eye exam is the only way to determine whether you have glaucoma.
 Just checking eye pressure isn’t enough.
-A thorough glaucoma check involves examining your eye’s drainage angle, checking the optic nerve for signs of damage, testing peripheral vision, measuring the thickness of the cornea, performing a computer measurement of the optic nerve and assessing eye pressure.
+A thorough glaucoma check involves examining your eye’s drainage angle, checking the optic nerve for signs of damage, testing peripheral vision, measuring the thickness of the cornea, performing a computer measurement of the optic nerve, and assessing eye pressure.